 Transactional email allows you to provide information that is uniquely relevant to the recipient.
 These emails can provide requested information or remind an individual of needed action, like if they placed items in their shopping cart but didn't complete the purchase.

-If you use MailChimp and want to send transactional email, you can add our powerful delivery service, Mandrill, to your MailChimp account.
+If you're a developer, you may want to add our powerful delivery API, Mandrill, to your MailChimp account.
 Mandrill can be used for personalized, one-to-one e-commerce emails, as well as automated transactional emails like password resets, order confirmations, and welcome messages.

-For many companies or organizations, it makes sense to use both bulk and transactional email.
-This chart provides examples for when you might use bulk or transactional email.
+For many companies and organizations, it makes sense to use both bulk and transactional email.
+This chart provides examples for when you might use one or the other.